 Anyone at UCSB can use one of our compost drop-off bins for any food and compostable products!
 Most are large units with yellow doors, but some look just like our recycling bins on campus (except for the label of course!)
 This compost is added to our commercial compost pickup (see Dining Commons and UCen composting below).

 Family Housing Compost

 Both Storke and West Campus Family Housing complexes have their own on-site composting programs!
 Residents should drop off their kitchen food waste in the igloo-shaped bins located near the garden plots, and Department of Public Worms staff will mix it in with the actual composting piles at a controlled rate.
 To avoid pests, pathogens and odors, please do not put meat, dairy, or oils in the bins.
 Once a pile has finished composting, it will be turned over to the residents for use in their gardens!

-Department of Public Worms students pick up food scraps from the Ortega and De La Guerra Dining Commons kitchens and feed it to thousands of red wriggler composting worms.
+Department of Public Worms students pick up food scraps from the Ortega, Carillo, and De La Guerra Dining Commons kitchens and feed it to thousands of red wriggler composting worms.
 These worms turn unwanted food scrap into amazing compost and liquid fertilizers that can noticeably improve your plants.
 See our page on Worm Tea Sales for more information on how you can benefit from our efforts!

 Grounds to Grounds

 Grounds to Grounds is another major on-site composting program.
 Facilities grounds staff collect buckets of used coffee grounds and filters from the campus coffee carts each day and add them straight into the campus landscaping beds where they break down quickly and add plenty of nitrogen to the soil!
 You may have heard that coffee grounds are too acidic to be used directly like this, but in reality almost all of the acid is washed out during the brewing process.
 This very simple program composts about 2 tons of coffee grounds each month, with huge peaks during finals week of course.